 If you or a loved one is involved in a rear-impact collision, you should get legal assistance to protect your rights and ensure that you get the settlement you are entitled to.

-The skilled and experienced Pennsylvania rear-impact collision and personal injury attorney Clifford A. Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann has spent decades honing his skills and successfully representing Pennsylvania families who have suffered an injury or loss due to someone else’s negligence.
+The skilled and experienced Pennsylvania rear-impact collision and personal injury attorneys at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters have spent decades honing their skills and successfully representing Pennsylvania families who have suffered an injury or loss due to someone else’s negligence.
 We offer personal attention and loyalty to every client, aggressively fighting for their right to compensation.
 Whether in settlement negotiations or pursuing a favorable trial verdict, we are thoroughly prepared and committed to achieving a just outcome.
 With our competent staff, we offer top-notch personal service.

 Based in Williamsport, we serve clients throughout the state of Pennsylvania, offering a free consultation on all personal injury matters.
 More than that, we offer you experience, knowledge, compassion, and a long history of results.